-When it comes to selecting a French onion soup recipe, I find I am beginning to feel like the character Albert in The Birdcage.
+When it comes to selecting a French onion soup recipe, I find I’m beginning to feel like the character Albert in The Birdcage.

-I feel his exaggerated pain, and let me tell you why.
-We live in Louisiana where we are heavily influenced by Creole and Cajun French.
-Our son attends university in Canada where we are influenced by Quebecois French.
 Actually, we don’t know where we are until we taste the food, the “who cares where we are as long as it is French” food!
-Ahahahahahahaaaaa!

 French Onion Soup

 ½ cup white white or sherry